andanteyk/prng-shioi/README.md

 ## Pros

-1. It is fast in 64 bit environment.
+1. It is fast in 64-bit environment.
 	* About 3.1 times faster than Mersenne Twister(64 bit version).
 1. It is portable and easy to implement.
-	* It does not use environment / language dependent instructions such as 128 bit multiplication.
+	* It does not use environment / language dependent instructions such as 128-bit multiplication.
 1. Its period is 2^128 - 1, which is mathematically provable.
 	* It is sufficient for games and simulations.
 1. The output is 1-dimensionally equidistributed.
 All 64-bit integer values are output with almost equal probability.